RustyStriker/bevy_physimple/GETTING_STARTED.md

 (You can create your own bundles quite easily, as they hold 3 components each)

-For a more "full" example, please check the only existing example currently named `shapes`
+For a more "full" example, you can always check the examples directory.

 ### NOTE — 2

-If you are using non-continuous collision kinematic bodies(`Without<Vel>`), and you apply gravity to them, you will need to read the `CollisionEvent`s and slide(or reflect/bounce/whatever) the movement along the collision normal to prevent the bodies from endlessly accelerating downwards, eventually causing them to be too fast for `Without<Vel>` to handle.
+When moving bodies/objects, you will need to read the `CollisionEvent`s and slide(or reflect/bounce/whatever) the movement along the collision normal to prevent the bodies from endlessly accelerating downwards, eventually causing them to be too fast to handle.

+You will also want to move them the remainder of the last movement probably(aka, the penetration value in `CollisionEvent`) but do remember to slide/reflect it along the collision normal.

 Lastly, if you have any questions feel free to @ me on the bevy discord.